-EVC (RPL) Erkenning van eerder Verworven Competenties (Recognition of Prior students have successfully completed the educational components of a study programme or the foundation-year phase.
+Elite athletes Scheme for elite athletes that specifies which students are eligible to benefit from it and the facilities that they may use under it. scheme students have successfully completed the educational components of a study programme or the foundation-year phase.
 The final examination may also include a supplementary assessment conducted by the Examination Board.
 The Board as referred to in Sections 7.60 up to and including 7.63 of the WHW